markusunger/200_OK_admin/case-study.md

 Relying on bare-metal deployment is at the root of the abstraction level, as are offerings in the Infrastructure-as-a-Service (IaaS) space.
 Both put the responsibility of dealing with an applications operating system and code into the hands of a developer.
 A Platform-as-a-Service (PaaS) instead abstracts away another layer: it manages all tasks related to an applications' deployment, letting the developer control only the application code itself.

 At the highest layer of abstraction stands the Backend-as-a-Service (BaaS) which also manages any backend functionality, exposing only a defined set of interactions with it.
 An application developer's responsibility is now limited to the frontend part only with its lower barrier for deployment.
 An example of a popular BaaS offering is Google Firebase which provides a Software Development Kit (SDK) to facilitate access to its different backend features like a data store, authentication services or analytics.
-With this reduced responsibility comes a significant vendor lock-in effect, though, creating significant time and effort to switch from one BaaS to another.
+The tradeoff made for this reduced responsibility is a significant vendor lock-in effect and non-transferrable knowledge to using such an offering.

 _200 OK_ falls right between the PaaS and BaaS definitions.
-By providing a backend with a predefined yet long-established architecture (in the form of _REST_, see the next section) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
+By providing a backend with a predefined yet long-established architecture (in the form of _REST_) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
 Those services are closed-source platforms whose features are determined completely by the provider itself.
 Implementation details are mostly hidden behind the respective SDK's interface.
 BaaS services also come with a certain learning curve: features require knowledge of the SDK and integration into the provider's ecosystem means that skills are rarely transferable between providers.
 Plus, the additional learning curve of how to use the BaaS is determined by the quality of its documentation and the complexity of its API.

 In contrast, _200 OK_ provides a feature set focused on the pure data storage and management functionality.
 It also closely follows the popular REST (_Representational State Transfer_) architecture model for providing a simple but powerful interface that is in wide use across the web development world.
 It retains the general benefits of abstraction that a BaaS offers but has greatly reduced setup times and requires almost no prerequisite user knowledge.
+Plus, REST is fundamentally implementation-agnostic, meaning that there is no reliance on client libraries or SDKs.
+As long as there is support for making HTTP requests (which is almost universally possible in any language), any RESTful interface is fully useable.

 ## Providing a REST interface